flyx/nix-flakes-go-plugins/part3.md

 This is the platform for the Raspberry Pi 4.
 Since the packages there are debian-based, *cairo* is split into a main package and a dev package, which we need both to be able to link against it.
 Therefore, we fetch both packages with our helper function, which creates our `cairo` derivation from those two inputs.
-Notice how our library files in this case are inside `lib/arm-linux-gnueabihf` so we need to set up `CGO_LDFLAGS` accordingly.
+Our library files in this case are inside `lib/arm-linux-gnueabihf` so we need to set up `CGO_LDFLAGS` accordingly.

 {% highlight nix %}
 {{ flake | slice: 118, 22 | join: "" }}
 {% endhighlight %}

 This is our platform for Windows.
-We see that Zig likes to call the CPU architecture `x86_64` while Go calls it `amd64`, but those are just different names for the same thing.
+Zig calls the CPU architecture `x86_64` while Go calls it `amd64`, but those are just different names for the same thing.
 Windows, unlike Raspberry Pi OS, is not typically managed with a package manager.
 Therefore, we'll fetch *all* required libraries so we can package them along our binary for easy installation – this includes the *cairo* library and all libraries it depends on.
 To facilitate this, we add a `postInstall` script that copies all DLL files to the executable's location.